 They seem almost like an air conditioner.
 In fact, they operate in a similar fashion during high temperatures.
 Due to a reversing valve, they can move humidity in the opposite direction as well as heat your residence in the winter.

 Not sure if you rely on a heat pump or an air conditioner?
 All you have to do is locate the model number on the outdoor unit and run it online.
 If it turns out you have a heat pump, or you’re thinking over getting one, find out how this HVAC unit keeps houses comfortable.

-How Heat Pumps Run
+How Heat Pumps Operate

-Book Heat Pump Installation or Service Now
+Request Heat Pump Installation or Service Right Away

 If you want to install a heat pump, Peitz Service Experts is the contractor to call.
-We’ll size and install your system to match your heating and cooling requirements.
+We’ll size and install your system to match your heating and cooling needs.
 And then we’ll support our installation with a 100% Satisfaction Guarantee* for a year.
 To learn more, contact us at 605-223-0307 today.